kvnptl/practice_git/README.md

 Student 3
 - Plot the data using a box plot
 - Plot the data using a violin plot
-- Find the mean, median, mode, standard deviation, variance, and range of the data

-**3. Project title: basic image processing application with Git and Version Control**
+**3. Project title: Basic image processing application with Git and Version Control**

 Requirements:
-- Python 3.6 or higher
+- Python
 - OpenCV
 - Numpy